Skanthasishanth/Exno.3-Prompt-Engg/README.md

 ## RESULT:
-Thus the Prompts were executed succcessfully .
+Thus the Prompts were executed succcessfully.